Michael-F-Ellis/rpchat/README.md

 - The AI will respond based on the conversation context
 ### Editing and Controls
 - Click the 🖊️ (edit) button on any message to modify its content
-- Click the 🗑️ (delete) button to remove a single message
-- For user messages, click the 🗑️⬇️ (delete from here) button to remove all subsequent messages
+- For user messages, click the ⟲ (delete from here) button to remove all subsequent messages
 - System prompts can be collapsed/expanded using the toggle button
 ### Session Management
 - Click "Clear" to start a new conversation (retaining your system prompt)
 - Click "Export" to save your current chat as a JSON file
 - Click "Import" to load a previously exported chat
+- Click "Extract" to save the chat content to a Markdown file
 ### Configuration
 - Change the AI provider using the dropdown at the top
 - Select different models based on your chosen provider